-p-values in parentheses are for coefficients. sig. at 1%level, sig. at 5% level, and sig. at 10% level statistically insignificant impact on profit margin and return on assets.
+Table 4 shows that, at the 5 % significance level, the two performance proxies (return on asset and profit margin) are significantly negatively impacted by the Board size coefficient.
+A larger board reduces profit margin by 0.021803 units whereas increasing board size decreases return on asset by 0.007748 units.
+Board independence has a statistically insignificant impact on profit margin and return on assets.
 At the 10% level of significance, audit committees with a majority of outside members have a positive and significant impact on the performance of the company.
 An increase in the number of audit committee members will raise the return on asset by 0.005221 units and the profit margin by 0.031916 units.
 The performance of the firm is thought to be positively and significantly impacted by audit quality.
 At the 10% level of significance, utilizing the services of a big four auditor increases return on asset by 0.020228 units.
-The audit quality coefficient (0.016758), which has a significant level of 5%, likewise significantly and positively impacts the profit margin.
-The two indicators of firm performance are believed to be positively and insignificantly impacted by firm size.
+The audit quality coefficient (0.016758), which has a significant level of 5%, likewise significantly and positively impacted by firm size.
 For every unit increase in leverage, the profit margin will rise by 1.100367 units, while the return on asset will rise by 0.075611 units.
 At a 10% level of significance, the coefficient of leverage is statistically different from zero.